Wedding Entertainment Planning: A Timeline That Actually Works

 Watch videos.
 Most professional DJs have clips from real weddings.
 This tells you more than any written testimonial.
 What's the energy like?
 How do they interact with guests?
 Do they disappear behind the decks or engage with the room?

 Ask for recommendations.
-Married friends, your venue coordinator, your photographer—they've seen who works well and who doesn't.
+Married friends, your venue coordinator, your photographer.
+They've seen who works well and who doesn't.
 Photographers especially see everything.
 They know which DJs create good moments and which ones create chaos.

 Start a must-play list.
 Not a final list.
 Just start noting songs when you hear them.
 "That should be at our wedding."
 Add it to a shared note or Spotify playlist.
 You'll refine it later.